-Refunds will be given for cancellations, received in writing by June 6, 2022 less a $50.00 processing fee.
+Refunds will be given for cancellations less a $50.00 processing fee.
 In addition, a processing fee of $50.00 per registration will be charged for credit cards declined.
 Please allow 30 business days for processing.
-To inquire about the status of a refund after 10 business days, please send an email to email@example.com.
+To inquire about the status of a refund after 10 business days, please send an email to [email protected].

 Please note, individual NASPA memberships are non-refundable and non-transferable.

 Additional registration questions?
 Please contact the NASPA office at 202-265-7500 or via e-mail to [email protected].
 For a comprehensive listing of NASPA registration policies, please visit this page.

 The 2024 Conferences on Student Success in Higher Education offers special registration types to individuals and institutions as a part of their participation in certain NASPA programs.